gabibranche/performing-robots/final-project/final-documentation_12.18.19/readme.md

 Having 5 wirelessly controlled robots was difficult to maneuver as I needed to ensure that all of them worked without interfereing with eachother.
 At first we bought wireless lights and hoped to control the different robots with that remote.
 However we realised once the shipment arriv ed that the lights all worked with IR sensors and would be all turned on and off given the range of the robots.
 <br>
-However this purchase was not put to waste as I used them to control the two robots which had
+However this purchase was not put to waste as I used them to control the two robots which had repetitive movements.
+Two others were controlled using bluetooth devices and the final was used by taking apart a radio control car and using the remode to conrol the movement of my personal coded broom.
+I needed assistance controlling all the roboths simultaneously, but with sufficient practice they all worked smoothly despite having varying wireless controls.